Career and College Advisor Notes for February 2025

 509.996.2215, x4175

-Office Hours: Available at LBHS or ILC from 8 am-3:30 pm on M/Tu/Th/F
+Office Hours: Available at LBHS or ILC during the school day on M/Tu/Th/F

 Available remotely on Wednesdays

-October will be a busy month for all the things.
-There are field trips to go on, essays to write, tests to take, and applications to work on…in addition to all the athletic events and drama performances and Homecoming celebrations.
-Please reach out when you have questions or concerns or just need a moment to sit and breathe – there are many resources available to support you.
+Happy Homecoming Week, Mountain Lions!
+October is a long month full of all kinds of opportunities and obligations.
+Please reach out anytime you have questions or just need a moment to sit and breathe – there are many resources available to support you.

 Upcoming Field Trips!